OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Assess_tasks.md

 ### Changing return and feedback documents

-To change the feedback documents of individual participants under "Return and feedback" for a task that has already been completed, you can proceed as
+To change the feedback documents of individual participants under "Return and feedback" for a task that has already been completed, coaches can proceed as follows:
-follows:

 !!! warning

     Feedback documents can only be changed as long as the submission deadline has not yet passed.
 If necessary, this deadline has to be extended!